shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/010-introduction.md

 [titleEn]: <>(Migration assistant introduction)

 [Shopware Migration Assistant](https://github.com/shopware/SwagMigrationAssistant) was built with simple but powerful concepts in mind.
-These enable you to extend the plugin in various ways and migrate data into the Shopware platform environment.
+These enable you to extend the plugin in various ways and migrate data into the Shopware 6 environment.
 You should have a basic understanding of how to use the migration plugin and its core features, before extending it yourself.
 (this documentation will not explain the usage of the plugin).
 We will provide you with a basic introduction into the concepts and possibilities of extending the plugin right here in this chapter.